daniel-d7a/obsidian-vaults/Zettelkasten with obsidian/How to take better (book) notes.md

 Start by actually taking notes.

+We want to take atomic notes, notes that can stand on their own without context and still be useful.

+Make index lists for stuff you read (articles, books, .. etc)

 Use [[fleeting notes]] to capture quick thoughts and ideas.

 Use [[permanent notes]] to refactor fleeting notes useful notes you can use later.